getgauge/docs.gauge.org/quickstart.rst

 atleast one scenario failed. \* (z) is the total number specifications with all scenarios skipped.

-Check supported formats for :ref:`reporting-formats`.
+Check supported formats for :doc:`reports`.